-In good eighteenth-century fashion, Livingston gravitates to satire and the cold comfort of material facts, away from overly sentimental displays of emotion.
+In good eighteenth-century fashion, Henry Livingston, Jr. gravitates to satire and the cold comfort of material facts, away from overly sentimental displays of emotion.
 The satirical tone of Major Livingston's prose is exemplified in published burlesques on Astronomical Intelligence and Antiquity an Universality of the English Language.
 In prose or verse, writings by Livingston exhibit the typical eighteenth-century bias for reason over feelings, head over heart.
 By contrast, "heart" turns out to be one of Moore's all-time favorite words--as MacDonald P. Jackson accurately reports in the back of Who Wrote "The Night Before Christmas"? in a footnote to chapter 16.

 So Livingston avoids narrative except in fables, and rarely adopts the first-person point of view unless he's writing a letter.
 When Livingston does narrate events in the first person, he borrows the tone, meter, epistolary form, and a good deal diction from anapestic satire in the manner of the inescapable Christopher Anstey.
 Livingston addresses his unpublished satirical letters to adults only, whereas Moore wrote and published lightly satirical narrative verse ("A Trip to Saratoga" and "The Pig and the Rooster") with his children in mind.

-Deal-Breaker #3: No use or capacity for fantasy.
 Another deal-breaker is the glaring absence of fantasy in the modest body of poetic work attributed to Henry Livingston, Jr. No extant poem by Livingston features anything like the intersection of the mundane and the marvelous in "A Visit from St. Nicholas."
 The mix of fantasy and reality is what makes "The Night Before Christmas" so charming.
 A regular Joe jumped out of bed and actually saw Santa Claus!
 In the flesh!
 Nothing magical or fantastical appears in Livingston's fables beyond conventions of the genre, like talking animals and trees.
 Anthropomorphized characters interact with each other in the service of a controlling moral lesson, as they always do in fables.
 And Livingston generally adds the word "fable" in his titles, as if to emphasize their unreality and unbelievability.
-Talking animals, plants, and 10-dollar gold coins never once invade Poughkeepsie or magically inhabit any other natural setting.
+Talking animals, plants, and 10-dollar gold coins never once invade Poughkeepsie or magically inhabit any familiar, real-world setting.